Christmas in Columbus

 The festival is a celebration of lights and Chinese culture.
 Nevertheless, it is a must-visit in Columbus.
 There are more than 30 sky lantern installations and over 15,000 LED lights!
 Moreover, acrobatics, martial art demonstrations and Mongolian and Tibetan-style dancing are also performed.
 Along with all this, the lights and decorations are mesmerizing and bring out the festive spirit.

-5. Enjoy the Christmas at Easton town centre:
+5. Enjoy the Christmas at Easton town center:

-It is a grand affair at the Easton Town Center in Christmas season.
-The celebrations start from approximately November 17 and go on until Christmas week.
+It is a grand affair at the Easton Town Center in Christmas season Columbus.
+The celebrations start from mid-November and go on until Christmas week.
 There is a gigantic Christmas tree which is decorated with lights and streamers.
 There are live music performances; horse-drawn carriage rides for children, a firework show and even a visit from Santa Claus!
 It is an excellent opportunity for children as well as adults to enjoy together.

 6. Watch the Wildlights at the Columbus Zoo: